mlanza/ai-literacy/301/02-bead-in-a-cup.md

 That’s not new.
 Systems have always worked this way.

-Long before LLMs, developers were already building the infrastructure for continuity.
+Long before AI, developers were already building the infrastructure for continuity.

 *Databases held decisions.*